 Why Accurate Patient Matching Matters

 Inaccurate patient records pose a serious risk to patients, as well as to the revenue streams of healthcare organizations.
-Physicians Review Navigators estimates that for every 10,000 patients, 8,529 will have duplicate records.
+Physicians Review Navigators estimate that for every 10,000 patients, 8,529 will have duplicate records.
 It’s not difficult to imagine how duplicate records can prove a significant detriment to revenue cycles, especially when it comes to claims and collections.
 Incorrect names, nicknames, and duplicate names can make it difficult, or impossible, to collect on accounts receivable.

 Worse still, is the risk of incurring legal claims.
 PRN writes, “If a health insurance company is involved, things can get worse for your revenue cycle.
 It’s crucial to always use the name appearing on a patient’s insurance card.
 Using a nickname or mixing duplicate accounts can cause you to enter claims incorrectly.
 It can also result in duplicate claims.
 This could trigger a HIPAA violation and open your organization up to fraudulent claims.”